 As far as energy-efficient HVAC installation in Livermore, there’s good news for you this tax season.

 The Residential Energy Efficient Property Credit will now go through 2020.
 This could make you eligible for reductions for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

 To become eligible for the reduction, the residence must be the taxpayer’s primary house in the USA.
-The enhancement should work for five years or more, with the first use originating with the taxpayer.
+The improvement should work for five years or more, with the first use originating with the taxpayer.